Da Yu and the Birth of the Chinese Civilisation

 Yu’s approach was creative and practical.
 Having observed how his father failed, he took a different approach to the problem, diverting instead of blocking the flood waters.
 This is a fundamental Tai Chi principle: work with the flow and not against it.

-This would subsequently influence another notable flood control engineer, Li Bing (李冰) during the period of the Warring States in China, who constructed the Dujiangyan (都江堰) around 256 BC by the State of Qin as an irrigation and flood control project.
+This would subsequently influence another notable flood control engineer, Li Bing (李冰), during the period of the Warring States in China, who constructed the Dujiangyan (都江堰) around 256 BCE by the State of Qin as an irrigation and flood control project.
 This system is still in use today.

 Yu created vast amounts of arable land and increased food production, leading to sustainable population growth.
 This made the Xia Dynasty stronger relative to the other tribes.
 A similar outcome for the State of Qin, which allowed them to become strong enough to unify the whole of China under Qin Shi Huang.